devops-miami/aws_infra/README.md

 * Create a token for the TF

 ## Remote State
+We provision a couple different `DynamoDB` tables and an `s3` bucket to store our TF state so others can jump in on the fun. :D

 ## Secrets Management
 I use `Mozilla SOPs` and `KMS` to encrypt secrets.